thingsboard/thingsboard/application/src/main/data/json/edge/instructions/install/centos/instructions.md

 #### Step 2.
 Configure ThingsBoard Database
 ThingsBoard Edge supports SQL and hybrid database approaches.
+In this guide we will use SQL only.
+For hybrid details please follow official installation instructions from the ThingsBoard documentation site.

 ### PostgresSql
 ThingsBoard Edge uses PostgreSQL database as a local storage.